qusers/Q/README.md

 This version includes a translation of the original Q fortran code to C/CUDA and Python.

 ## Authors:
-Chiel Jespers, Willem Jespers, Johan Åqvist, Hugo Gutiérrez‐de‐Terán
+Chiel Jespers, Willem Jespers, Mauricio Esguerra, Johan Åqvist, Hugo Gutiérrez‐de‐Terán

 ## Installation
 The Python environment works with Python > 3.6.
 It solely uses native python libraries, so no additional libraries will need to be installed.